iamhaiderkhan/generator-rarenode/README.md

 - If you choose sequelize

-    - update you mysql username & password in config/database.js
+    - update your mysql username & password in config/database.js

 ## Auth
  - Authentication is implemented by defualt.